dettonville/dettonville.org/content/news/2014-11-30-mapstruct-1_0_0_Beta3-nested-properties.md

 The Beta3 release is planned to be the last beta, next will be CR1 (candidate release).

 Anything you'd like to propose for inclusion in the 1.0 Final release?
 Then let us know by commenting below or posting to the [dettonville-users](https://groups.google.com/forum/?fromgroups#!forum/dettonville-users) group.
 Bugs and feature requests can be reported in the [issue tracker](https://github.com/dettonville/dettonville/issues).
-And if you'd like to hack on MapStruct yourself, check out the [development guide](/contributing).
+And if you'd like to hack on Dettonville yourself, check out the [development guide](/contributing).